Transfer news: Andreas Christensen makes U-turn on Chelsea future | Goal.com

 Plenty of competitive minutes were taken in towards the end of the season, while he also started all 15 games in Chelsea’s successful Europa League challenge.

-Christensen is now planning to honour his contract in west London, telling the Evening Standard: “I’m not wondering about my future now and I haven’t done that for some time.
+Christensen is now planning to honour his contract in west London, telling Danish media: “I’m not wondering about my future now and I haven’t done that for some time.

 “I’m happy to be in London and, with the way the season has evolved, there’s no reason to think about it anymore.